 We use self-fertile varieties as the male parent (♂) rather than the female parent (♀) in crosses between self-fertile and self-sterile varieties.
 This reduces chances of ‘false positive’ results due to self-pollination, arising either from an incomplete emasculation of the ♀flower or its contamination with pollen from an adjacent flower cluster.
 We also prefer to use older established trees as female parents and younger trees as male parents, when given the choice.

 Our crosses are made by hand pollinating flowers on the female parent variety with pollen collected from flowers on the male parent variety.
-For the first few years we used fresh pollen rather than stored pollen from pre-dried anthers, because of the possibility (unknown) of epigenetic effects arising from storage.
+Until 2016 we used fresh pollen rather than stored pollen from pre-dried anthers, because of the possibility (unknown) of epigenetic effects arising from storage.
 However, since 2016 we have used pollen from flowers collected a few days earlier, air drying these at room temperature to release the pollen from their anthers.
 This method is more convenient when performing large numbers of crosses, with success rates similar to those achieved with fresh pollen.

 A ‘single cross’ is made by pollinating three flowers on the same flowering cluster on the female parent variety with pollen from the male parent variety.
 Flowers designated for crossing are prepared and protected several days in advance of pollination.
 Flowering dates vary from year to year, depending on winter and spring weather patterns.
 Peak flowering dates averaged across 22 varieties grown in our orchard varied by 32 days between 2010 and 2019 (image above).
 Flowering dates of different varieties also show wide variation in a given year (image below), although the order in which they flower is generally similar from year to year.